-Join us for special celebrations throughout the year.
-From World Oceans Day to the Marine Masquerade there’s something for everyone.
+Join us for special ocean-themed celebrations throughout the year.
+From World Oceans Day to Shark Science Week, there’s something for everyone in the family!

 Here are a few of the fun events we celebrate.
 Check out our calendar for a complete list.

 Learn how UC Santa Cruz researchers are uncovering the chilling mysteries of the deep sea during the Seymour Center’s spook-tacular virtual Halloween event!

 Deep-Sea Coral Virtual Exhibit

 Delve into the deep with the Deep-Sea Coral virtual exhibit.
 Deep-Sea Coral is a digital mixed media project featuring curated archives from nearly 20 years of deep-sea exploration of ancient denizens of the deep by UC Santa Cruz researchers.
 Beyond the hustle and bustle of the beach and the sound of waves crashing against the sand, head offshore and down into the ocean.
 Beneath the last twinkle of sunlight, you’ll find amazing organisms in the deep ocean.
 Start exploring!